zizisoft/gitlock/README.md

 Configuration
 =============

-The configuration is stored in the `.gitlock` file under user's home directory.
+The configuration is stored in the `.gitlock` directory under user's home directory.
 It doesn't modify your repo's directory.

 Synopsis 1: